This Guy's in Love with You: Herb Alpert version

 Alpert recognized in the song qualities that made it a good fit for himself as a singer and trumpet player.
 The composition had a recognizable Bacharach-David feel, a spot for a signature horn solo in the bridge and in the fadeout, and it was an easy song to sing for singers like Alpert with a limited vocal range.

 Alpert's filmed version of "This Guy's in Love with You" appeared on April 22, 1968 as a part of his CBS television special The Beat of the Brass.
 In the film, which has a studio recording of the song as its soundtrack, Alpert can be seen walking around in various natural environments in Malibu, California (including a woodland and a beach), singing the song to his wife Sharon.
 In response to numerous viewer telephone calls to the network following the broadcast, Alpert decided that the song should be released as a single recording.

-Alpert's commercially-released recording featured a slightly different vocal performance than the recording used as the film soundtrack in the television special.
+Alpert's commercially-released recording featured a slightly different vocal performance than the one used as the film soundtrack in the television special.
 His single reached No. 1 on the U.S. Billboard Hot 100 pop singles chart in June of that year, remaining in the top position for four weeks.
 It was not only Alpert's first No. 1 single, but it was also the first No. 1 single for his A&M record label, as well as the first No. 1 in the U.S. for Bacharach & David.
 The song also spent ten weeks at No. 1 on the Easy Listening chart.
 For the single's B-side, Alpert chose "A Quiet Tear" from his first album in 1962, The Lonely Bull.

 The single achieved sales of over 50,000 copies in Australia, being eligible for the award of a Gold Disc.